Quesadillas sin queso en Tepoztlán, 2019.

 I still remember how terrible I was at making quesadillas as a child, often burning them to a charr with half-melted slices of thick white cheese.
 I didn’t understand the science yet.
 It was the first thing I learned to cook for myself, making one is crucial knowledge in any Mexican kitchen––cook or not.
 Quesadillas feed us.
 They are at once a complete meal and an antojito––versatile, adaptable, and made quickly.
 They’re one of the only dishes that are acceptable to eat all hours of the day, first thing in the morning and at the latest hour of the night––hungover, drunk, high, en ayunas, or just hungry: the quesadilla is always there to quell your hunger.
 Quesadillas are cardinal to the Mexican diet.

-A recent Instagram recipe reel by a white recipe developer reminded me of this.
-Watching it sparked emotion.
-I felt eager to defend it because you see, a quesadilla is not just a quesadilla.
+A recent Instagram recipe reel by a white Food52 recipe developer reminded me of this.
+The “quesadilla” in question was more like an adapted breakfast version of a sincronizada.
+Seeing that sparked emotion.
+I found myself feeling immediately eager to defend it.
+Because you see, a quesadilla is not just a quesadilla.
 And I’m proud of the quesadilla I know and grew up with.

 There are two sides of the quesadilla debate: those that believe quesadillas don’t require cheese––namely chilangos (people from Cuidad Mexico)––and those who argue that “queso” is in the name––namely norteños (people like me from the northern states).